 - 10g sea salt

 The recipe for those who have a sourdough starter stashed away in the fridge – any wheat starter will do, at about 100% hydration so fairly sloppy.
 If you need to make it up first, here’s the recipe for the San Francisco starter, and this is the pineapple juice starter – which I used in this instance.

-Refresh the starter, if you need to, on the day you make the sponge, but at least 8 hours earlier.
+1. Refresh the starter, if you need to, on the day you make the sponge, but at least 8 hours earlier.
 Possible timing guidelines:

-On the night of day 1 mix the flour and water roughly, to make shaggy dough.
+2. On the night of day 1 mix the flour and water roughly, to make shaggy dough.
 Cover and put in the fridge for 12 hours.
 If you’ve refreshed the starter earlier, also put it in the fridge overnight.

-The next morning add the sourdough starter and the salt to your mix and hand mix it in well, it will be fairly sticky.
+3. The next morning add the sourdough starter and the salt to your mix and hand mix it in well, it will be fairly sticky.
 Cover and leave at room temperature.
 For the next 2-3 hours (depending on the ambient temperature and how quickly the dough will revive), every 30 minutes pick the dough from the bowl with oiled hands and stretch and fold it on itself until it resists to stretch any more.
 Put it back in the bowl and cover.
 At the end of this exercise the dough should feel almost as warm as body temperature and should be significantly smoother and springier.
 Cover and return it to the fridge for about 24 hours (don’t wait quite as long if the dough doubles in volume; mine went to the fridge about 11 am and I took it out at 8 the next morning).

-The following morning take it out of the fridge first thing to bring it back to room temperature and to complete the rise, for about 2 hours.
+4. The following morning take it out of the fridge first thing to bring it back to room temperature and to complete the rise, for about 2 hours.
 After that time turn it out onto a lightly floured surface and divide in three or four pieces.
 Flatten each piece to a rectangular shape and roll up quite tightly.
 Cover with a tea towel and leave to rest for 30 minutes.

-Shape the baguettes: flatten the roll of dough into a rectangle again, fold top half to the centre, then fold its corners on top, like ears.
+5. Shape the baguettes: flatten the roll of dough into a rectangle again, fold top half to the centre, then fold its corners on top, like ears.
 Turn the dough round 180 degrees and do the same with the other side.
 Now fold in half stretching the outer surface and seal the seam.
 Roll from the middle outwards to aim for 40cm length.
 Place the baguettes on parchment folded upwards between each two, to help keep their shape.
 Cover with a tea towel and leave for 30-40 minutes.

-In the meantime preheat a baking stone or a heavy baking sheet in an oven set to 220C/450F/gas 8.
+6. In the meantime preheat a baking stone or a heavy baking sheet in an oven set to 220C/450F/gas 8.
 Place another baking dish at the bottom of the oven, or prepare a spray bottle to inject steam.

-Using a baker’s lame, razor blade or a very sharp knife, cut several slashes lengthwise in each baguette.
+7. Using a baker’s lame, razor blade or a very sharp knife, cut several slashes lengthwise in each baguette.
 Transfer the baguettes with the parchment onto the preheated stone or sheet, throw a very wet cloth onto the bottom tray or spray the inside of the oven with water and close it immediately.